Sometimes we go to great lengths to be loved.

 I think of the song by Ben Rector, Wanna Be Loved: “. . . that’s why my heart beats when the telephone rings and why I try to say funny things, it’s why I’m singing this song, cause we just wanna be loved . . .”

 I also think of high school.
-In high school, I was desperate to be loved by my peers – so desperate that I enrolled in the one class I thought would guarantee my popularity: Theater.
+In high school, I was extremely shy yet desperate to be loved by my peers – so desperate that I enrolled in the one class I thought would guarantee my popularity: Theater.

 Instead of the boring, timid girl who never talked to anybody, people would see the real me – the talkative, funny, confident me that only my family had the privilege of knowing.
 If this nun didn’t bring that part of me out of hiding, some other character surely would; I just had to find the right role.

-I put on the guise of a housewife from Texas, a Shakespearean maiden, and Helen Keller’s teacher, Ann Sullivan, but offstage I was still the same awkward high school student.
+I put on the guise of a variety of characters, but offstage I was still the same awkward high school student.

 I tell you this not to elicit pity, but to demonstrate some of the outlandish efforts humans make to be loved by others.
-Even though talking in front of others – even one-on-one – terrified me, I was willing to do lots of talking on stage if it would convince people to be my friend.
+Even though talking in front of others terrified me, I was willing to do lots of talking on stage if it would convince people to be my friend.

-I swung my legs over the edge of the pool, pretending to be fascinated by the swishing of the water as I kicked it.
+I swung my legs over the edge of the pool, pretending to be fascinated by the swishing of the water as I kicked.
 Back and forth I swung my legs as my mind oscillated between appreciating the moment and entertaining negative thoughts.